reinago/quickDBLP/Readme.md

 - `refresh_rdf_cache.pl` checks whether `dblp.rdf.gz` exists locally and is not more than 14 days older than the online version.
 If not, the current file is downloaded.
 Files are put in `./`.
 - `ponder_dblp.pl` reads the local `dblp.rdf.gz` and extracts all InProceedings and Articles along with their authors, putting a concise version of the data in local csv files.
 This takes about an hour and reduces the raw data size from 33+GB to ~1.5GB.
 The CSVs are put in `./`.
 You have to overwrite the snapshot manually and **intentionally** for now (see below).
+- `ponder_dblp/` contains a C++ variant of the parser that is parallelized and a bit faster.
+You need CMake or a modern Visual Studio to build it.
+It needs to be run in the same folder as the downloaded rdf, e.g. by calling `ponder_dblp\out\build\x64-release\ponder_dblp.exe` if you used VS out of the box without customization of the build process.
 - `query_dblp.ipynb` Jupyter notebook for searching co-authors within a given threshold in years. **Reads the csv files from the `./snapshot/` folder!**

 ## Local files